popphp/pop-http/README.md

 ]);
 ```

-From there the multi-handler object can send the requests:
+From there, the multi-handler object can send the requests:

 ```php
 $running = null;